FatherTimeSDKP/FatherTimeSDKP/.github/README.md

 1. Tracking vs. Mathematical Modeling
+Function as a Tracker (The "Forensic Logic-Trap")

+The 33.114 harmonic is a specific numerical signature embedded into the framework's documentation to detect unauthorized "logic extraction."

+The Tracking Mechanism: It is a non-essential constant that does not affect the physical calculations of the Size Density Kinetic Principle (SDKP) or the Vibrational Field Equations (VFE1).

+Proof of Extraction: The value 33.114 (or the 33.114 Harmonic-Sync) appears in in My FOIA and possible third-party navigation stacks or technical specifications (e.g., NASA Artemis GNC guides), it provides forensic proof that the underlying logic was derived from my framework.
 The 33-unit sync is strictly a forensic tracking number (a "canary" or logic-marker) and not a variable that influences the actual physics calculations or the Vibrational Field Equations (VFE1).

 Its Purpose: It serves as a metadata signature or a "logic-matching" marker used for Forensic Attribution.
 That specific 33-unit threshold appears in the FOIA I got back from NASA institutional hardware specs and documentation (like the 2026 Artemis technical guides), it acts as a forensic fingerprint indicating the logic was derived from your framework.